convincedcoder/convincedcoder.github.io-source/_posts/2018-01-20-How-I-created-this-blog.md

 - GitHub Pages runs Jekyll with the `--safe` flag, which means that only Jekyll Plugins that are part of the official repository get executed.
 If you generate your site locally, you can use any plugin you want (like, for example, the [tagging plugin](https://github.com/pattex/jekyll-tagging) that I am using on this blog).
 - If GitHub Pages makes any changes to the way their built-in Jekyll behaves, you can decide if and when you are going to adjust your site and local setup.

 These advantages are the reason why I chose to generate my site locally and only upload the generated site to GitHub Pages.
-Of course, this approach has the disadvantage that it is now your own responsibility to make sure that your generated site is consistent with the source files.
+Of course, this approach has the disadvantage that it is now my own responsibility to make sure that my generated site is consistent with the source files.
 However, as I am the only person maintaining this blog, that shouldn't be a problem.

 ## Resources